 It is recommended that the Board of Trustees authorize a sole source purchase of custom AV lecterns from Wood Tech, Inc. in the amount not to exceed \$200,000, which includes an owner's allowance for incidentals.

+TO: Members of the Board of Trustees

+FROM: Michael Claire, Chancellor

 PREPARED BY: Dr. Karrie Mitchell, Vice President of Planning, Research & Institutional